 Rosetta is the world leader in computer design of proteins, and has achieved a number of “firsts”, including the first full-computationally designed and experimentally verified protein and the first protein-binding protein designed in a computer.

 Rosetta is able to design novel target-protein-binding activity into a huge number of inactive protein scaffolds.
-The hemagluttinin (influenza virus) binder, HB36, was the first-in-class computationally designed nano-molar protein/protein binder (Fleishman, Science, 2011), and more recently a BHRF1-protein binder was demonstrated using Rosetta (Procko, Cell, 2014).
+The hemagluttinin (influenza virus) binder, HB36, was the first-in-class computationally designed nano-molar protein/protein binder (Fleishman, Science, 2011).
+Since then a BHRF1-protein binder was demonstrated using Rosetta protein engineering on a designed helical bundle (Procko, Cell, 2014), and more recently very high affinity IL2 and IL15 mimic proteins were designed and are being developed as candidate cancer therapeutics by Neoleukin (Silva, Nature, 2019).

 CORE TECHNOLOGY: ROSETTA